-Light streams in the facility through the glass doors.
-The outdoor covered patio has a Foosball game and a mini-basketball hoop, as well as colorful child-sized chairs.
-Inside the two-room facility, toy cars, trucks, Barbie dolls, books and board games line the shelves; there are computer terminals and, of course, a Nintendo Wii.
-As with many children's programs, this one attracts more kids in the 4 to 9-year-old range.
+The outdoor covered patio of the kids' club has a Foosball game and a mini-basketball hoop, as well as colorful child-sized chairs.
+Inside the two-room facility, toy cars, trucks, Barbie dolls, books and board games line the shelves; there are computers and a Nintendo Wii.
+As with many children's programs, this one attracts more kids in the 4- to 9-year-old range.
 Unless other 10- and 11-year-olds registered, kids this age may feel uncomfortable being grouped with younger children.

 Children under 4 years old are welcome to use the facility, including the children's pool, with a parent or a nanny supervising.
 Kids may borrow the board games, toys and movies for free as long as these are returned the next day.

 Tuanis, the teen center, although oddly placed at the end of a service driveway, is well-thought out.
-The facility is open 1:30 p.m. to 8:30 p.m. when the resort does not have many teens in-house and stays open until 10 p.m.or sometimes midnight during busy times.
+The facility is open 1 p.m. to 10 p.m. sometimes midnight during busy times.
 It affords those hard-to-please 12- to 16 year-olds a separate space to hang out and to meet.
 There are couches for slouching, and tall tables for enjoying the complimentary snacks, juice and ice tea, as well as chess and Chinese checkers set out on tables.
-Along with free Internet at the three computers, teens can play Ninetendo Wii, X-Box and other computer games.
+Along with free Wi-Fi, teens can play Ninetendo Wii, X-Box and other computer games.
 The modular chairs provide trendy, outdoor seating.
 In high season, a "facilitator" assists teens with activities and Tuanis hosts movies on the lawn, a disco and other themed parties every night.